RMK

 RMK supports configuring the default keymap at the compile time.
 Keymap in RMK is a 3-D matrix of KeyAction, which represent the keyboard's action after you trigger a physical key.
 The 3 dimensions are the number of columns, rows and layers.

-The default keymap should be defined at a Rust source file, rmk-template provides an initial keymap.rs which could be a good example of defining keymaps in RMK:
+The default keymap could also be defined at a Rust source file, There are keymap.rss in example folder, such as this, which could be a good example of defining keymaps using Rust in RMK:

 #![allow(unused)]